 Ideal PE-sponsor relationship

-There should be a balance for any relationship right there.
-Their job as the PE firm is to maximize shareholder value in the long run to make sure that they can get a good exit.
-And my job is to make sure that the management's working together to build the company with the vision and thesis of the private equity firm.
+And my job as the corporate development leader is to make sure that the management's working together to build the company with the vision and thesis of the private equity firm.
 So making sure that all hands are aligned whenever we do something is important.

 To me, the best cadence is either weekly or every other week touch points with formalized meetings and agendas to walk through everything that's live on the table, and pipeline down the road.

-What I find valuable is that when things get overwhelming, private equity understands M&A. My job is to be an extension of them.
+A valuable PE sponsor is not just involved in communication but also steps in when things get overwhelming.
+My job is to be an extension of them.
 Essentially, they want to buy more portfolio companies and they want to trust Corp Dev with growing their PortCo with M&A.

-Being an advocate, but being realistic and creating boundaries is important.
+To avoid this incident, there must be established boundaries regarding specific areas or sectors to avoid.
 If you don't want people poking their head in this adjacent space, let us know so we don't spend time on it.
 And by us, I mean whatever the PortCo is.

 I've sourced transactions before that turned into new PortCos for the private equity firm.
 Whether that's helpful or not, probably.
 We're making the introductions.
 We're giving them the download of an interesting opportunity.
 But staying out of this sector or this industry, the earlier that they can let us know is always best.